Requirements of PCI DSS Compliance

 Using Defaults Security Parameters

 The default usernames and passwords for all the components in your system are publicly available and easy targets for hackers.
-So wireless access points, devices, servers, and firewalls need custom configurations for usernames, passwords, and other parameters.
+So, wireless access points, devices, servers, and firewalls need custom configurations for usernames, passwords, and other parameters.
 You must change these for new installations and maintain inventories of the previous configuration.

 Protecting Stored Cardholder Data

 Cardholder data is the most important and secure data.
 So you must anonymize the data through industry standard encryption methods.
 Secure encryption key management is also essential.
-Specific tools are also used to prevent inadvertent storage of unencrypted cardholder data in logs and databases.
+Specific tools are also used to prevent accidental storage of unencrypted cardholder data in logs and databases.

 Encrypting Transmission Across Open And Public Networks